Table of contents: Timing Belt Tensioner Mechanism ↓ Front camshaft sprocket ↓

 3. Remove the front bumper as described in Section 11.

-5. Disconnect the cable from the hood lock, then unscrew the bolts of the cross member from the side panels of the engine compartment and the front brackets and remove it.
-Also remove the small air duct mounted on the radiator.
+5. Disconnect the cable from the hood latch, then unscrew the crossmember bolts from the side panels of the engine compartment and the front brackets and remove it.
+Also remove the small air duct installed on the radiator.

 Installation

-15. Install and tension the toothed drive belt (see chapter 4).
+15. Install and tension the toothed drive belt (see Chapter 4).

 16. Install the auxiliary drive belt tensioner.

-21. Install headlights and front bumper.
+21. Install the headlights and front bumper.

 23. Connect the battery.